Taicanium/CCSim/KNOWN.md

 # To-do

+I have been working on learning the TIFF format with the intention of replacing BMP maps with TIFF maps.
+TIFF is a much more compact (and compression-friendly) file format and doesn't appear too difficult to implement.
+However it is still something I need to become familiar with enough to code around.

 The new family data output doesn't include native and spoken languages.
 Won't be too hard to add.
 Just need time to.